grapl-security/grapl/README.md

 * No support for custom parsers
 * Attributing ip addresses to assets
 * Analyzer concept is immature and bulky
-* No whitelisting for analyzers yet
-* Automated scoping of engagements is totally broken
+* Automated scoping of engagements is unreliable
-* Build/ Deploy is overly manual, very fragile

 Note that Grapl has not been given the security attention it deserves.
 I do not recommend using it without examining the generated Cloudformation stack and source code.